Mondfaristoj/worldbuilding/pages/Standard Monetary System.md

 - The SMS follows some simple outlines:
 	- Tokens are indivisible and of equal value.
-	- Tokens can only be released by [Insert Some ]
+	- Tokens can only be released by [Insert Some Organization] -